petelliott/raylib-guile/README.md

 if you're not Jacob, don't worry: you can still use it under the terms of the [zlib license](/LICENSE), the same one used by raylib.

+## setting the raylib version

+raylib-guile will generally only build when the `VERSION` file is set to the same version of raylib you have installed. `VERSION` can contain any git ref to the raylib repo, like `master` or any specific commit id.

 ## building and installing

 prerequisites: